 Measures for return to Australia

-International arrival caps will be reduced until 15 February 2021.
+International arrival caps apply for all airports in Australia.
 This could affect your flight into Australia.
 If you are scheduled to fly home to Australia in the coming weeks, confirm your itinerary and travel plans with your airline or travel agent.

 Passengers travelling to Australia must be PCR tested 72 hours or less prior to departure, and display evidence of a negative test result.
 Members of a travelling party who have been close contacts (e.g. household contacts) of a traveller who has a positive test result will not be allowed to travel to Australia until all members of the party are no longer infectious.

 Anyone who has a negative PCR test result or has been vaccinated against COVID-19 must still complete mandatory 14-day quarantine at designated facilities in your port of arrival.

 Before you travel to Australia, you should complete the Australia Travel Declaration at least 72 hours before your departure for Australia.
 This collects your contact details in Australia, flight details, quarantine requirements and your health status and helps the Australian Government determine your quarantine arrangements.